 Constructive Dismissal Guide

-If you are unhappy with the way you are being treated at work and feel that your situation is no longer tenable, we can help.
+If you are unhappy with the way you are being treated at work and feel that your situation is no longer tenable, our constructive dismissal solicitors can help.

-Constructive dismissal is deemed to have occurred in situations whereby an employer behaves in a way that breaches an important term of the employee’s employment contract and the employee resigns as a result of that breach.
+Constructive dismissal is deemed to have occurred in situations whereby an employer behaves in a way that breaches an important term of the employee’s employment contract, and the employee resigns as a result of that breach.
 This conduct is often referred to as a ‘fundamental breach’.
+The definition of constructive dismissal also covers situations where an employee resigns because of a hostile work environment, particularly if the hostility is directed at them personally.

-have two or more years’ continuous service – there are limited exceptions to this requirement, for example where the fundamental breach by your employer is linked to your maternity or whistleblowing.
+Have two or more years’ continuous service – there are limited exceptions to this requirement, for example, if the fundamental breach by your employer is linked to your maternity or whistleblowing.

-What conduct amounts to a ‘fundamental breach’ entitling me to resign and claim constructive dismissal?
+What conduct amounts to a ‘fundamental breach’ entitling me to resign and claim constructive dismissal under UK law?

 - Reducing your pay or withdrawing a contractual benefit;